REU Program: Quantum@UW

 I heard back from another summer program, but not from Quantum@UW.
 What should I do?
 If you are still interested in our REU, write to us (at the email below).
 We may be able to give you an early decision.

 If I'm offered a spot, is it ok to decline?
 Yes, of course.
 Admissions to REU programs are competitive, and we encourage you to apply to all the ones you'd be happy to attend.
-Please, do let us know as soon as you make up your mind though, so we can offer the spot to someone else.
+Please, do let us know as soon as you make up your mind though, so we can offer the one else.

 The last week of the REU overlaps with my first week of classes.
 Can I leave early?
 We realize that for some schools this might be the case.
 If that's the case for you, it's fine for us that you leave a week early (we tried to avoid this, but the only way to make the 10-week program work logistically on our end was for it to end on August 30).